microsoft/ai-edu/README.md

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.

+# License

+Some open-source code and materials are used.
+They are under different licenses:

+- The script [convolutional.py](./AI301/self-built_mnist_extenstion/tensorflow_model/convolutional.py) is under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Origin code isn't changed.